 What Is the Biblical Fast?

-In the Bible and throughout the centuries, God’s people have practiced the spiritual discipline of fasting during times of need and times of holy observances.
+Throughout the Bible and throughout the centuries, God’s people have practiced the spiritual discipline of fasting during holy observances and during times of need.
 Moses, Elijah, Queen Esther, and Jesus are among the many biblical men and women who fasted in order to draw closer to God and seek His will.
-Watch as Fellowship Board Chairman Bishop Paul Lanier shares his thoughts and reflections on this practice and shares a call to God’s people to come together in prayer and fasting.
+Watch as Fellowship Board Chairman Bishop Paul Lanier reflects on this practice and shares a call to God’s people to come together in prayer and fasting.

 What Is the Biblical Fast?